Summary

 Quality varies enormously.
 This is the biggest risk.
 The fractional CTO market has grown fast, and not everyone offering the service has the experience to back it up.
 "CTO" on a LinkedIn profile doesn't mean someone has built production systems, managed engineering teams, or sat in an investor meeting with hard questions coming.

 Two things to look for: independence and operating experience.
 A fractional CTO provided by a development agency has a structural conflict of interest.
 Their agency benefits from recommending more development work.
 And a fractional CTO who has only advised but never built lacks the pattern recognition that comes from being in the seat when things go wrong.
+My background includes four exits, CTO roles at NHS Wales and in defence technology, and production AI systems.
+That operating experience is what makes fractional work credible.

 Before engaging a fractional CTO, including me, ask yourself: